archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

   </ol>
 </blockquote>

-<p>You can just think of <b>NP</b> as the set of problems whose solution can be <b>verifed</b> by an efficient algorithm.
+<p>You can just think of <b>NP</b> as the set of problems whose solution can be <b>verified</b> by an efficient algorithm.
 And that is different from <b>P</b>, the set of problems whose solution can be <b>found</b> by an efficient algorithm.
 We can easily prove that each problem in P is also in NP, but we are not sure whether it is true that each problem in NP is too in P. </p>

 <script type="math/tex; mode=display"> (P \subseteq NP) \text{ Duh! }  \\ (NP \subseteq P) \text{ ???? }</script>

-<p>Take the prime factroization problem for example.
+<p>Take the prime factorization problem for example.
 At the moment the most efficient algorithm <a href="http://www.math.vt.edu/people/brown/doc/briggs_gnfs_thesis.pdf">(for integers larger than 100 digits)</a> we can implement into pre-existing computers<sup>{3}</sup> has a sub-exponential running time.
 But we can’t say for certainty that the it is not in P. Many brave men and women have tried but failed to come up with a polynomial time algorithm for every instance of the problem.
 It may simply be the case that we, members of the Human species, are not intelligent enough to design such algorithm.
-(Or it may be that $NP \not= P$ and the prime factroization problem is simply not in P, in which case we have yet to prove it.)</p>
+(Or it may be that $NP \not= P$ and the prime factorization problem is simply not in P, in which case we have yet to prove it.)</p>

 <p class="text-center"><img style="max-width:400px" src="/assets/img/human_and_chimp.jpg"></p>